Everyday Ways to Get More Activity

-This level of exercise won't help you train for a sport, but it can help you achieve and maintain a healthy weight and improve your overall fitness level.
-Moderate exercise can also help reduce your risk for cardiovascular disease and osteoporosis, put you in a better mood, and improve your balance, coordination, and agility.
+Moderately intense activities increase your heart rate, but still let you carry on a conversation.
+These kinds of activities can help you achieve and keep a healthy weight and improve your fitness.
+They will help lower your risk for heart and bone diseases, put you in a better mood, and improve your balance, coordination, and agility.

 Move while you talk

-Pace when you're talking on the phone instead of staying put.
-Although this won't burn a lot of calories, getting out of your chair throughout the day can help improve your circulation.
+Walk around when you're talking on the phone instead of staying put.
+Getting out of your chair throughout the day can help improve your circulation.

 Shop for exercise

 Go window shopping or browsing in your spare time.
 Shopping is the ultimate easy walking workout.
 Wear athletic socks and walking shoes.

 Parking a good distance from the entrance when you go to the grocery store or to work will help you get extra walking.

 Vigorous cleaning can help you burn about 420 calories an hour.
 All of these apply: cleaning floors, vacuuming carpets, washing windows, and scrubbing tile.